jdrew1303/sc-embedded-database/README.md

 ]
 ```

-#### Data module
+### Data module

-I'd recommend writing a dedicated module for creating your embedded database
+I'd recommend writing a dedicated module for creating your embedded database and populating it with sample data in one
-and populating it with sample data.
+place.

 ```js
 function createDatabase(scEmbeddedDatabase) {